workshopweekend/exploring-color/exploring-color.md

 ## Challenges:
 1. Use random() or another algorithm to slowly cycle through colors.
 2. Connect a button to a digital input pin.
-    a.
-Modify the code so that the color of the LED doesn't change when the pots are rotated, but only when the button is pressed.
+    - Modify the code so that the color of the LED doesn't change when the pots are rotated, but only when the button is pressed.
-    b.
-Instead of changing the color with the pots, increase the hue whenever the button is pressed, keeping full brightness and saturation.
+    - Instead of changing the color with the pots, increase the hue whenever the button is pressed, keeping full brightness and saturation.
-    c.
-Instead of using a button, try the capsense library and a piece of copper foil.
+    - Instead of using a button, try the capsense library and a piece of copper foil.
 (You might use this in a lamp that changes color by touch.)